omarzaibm/FlaskProject/README.md

 ## Flask BackEnd Creation

-Visual Studio Code was created a flask project, a class was created for routes, models and templates folder for HTML, an instance was created on Google Cloud Platform to connect the virtual machine to visual studio code and the flask project.
+a class was created for routes, models and templates folder for HTML, an instance was created on Google Cloud Platform to connect the virtual machine to visual studio code and the flask project.

 ![image](https://user-images.githubusercontent.com/98025347/162752548-cfb22e72-e07c-45fc-a99d-b1cc65904417.png)